open-ephys/ephys-course/source/EEA/exday1.rst

   Setup:

   Using the breadboard, build a circuit to charge and discharge one of the large capacitors in your kit.
+Use a 2.2KOhm resistor.

   .. image:: ../_static/images/EEA/charging_cap_schematic.png
     :align: center